 5. Overworking employees

-This is another area where regular 1-1s are particularly useful.
-You can use this time to ask questions to your employee about how they are finding the workload and alter it based on their answers.
+This is another area where a 1-1 is particularly useful as you can use the time to ask questions to your employer about how they are finding the workload and alter it based on their answers.

 Additionally, an employee wellbeing strategy is an implementation that can transform your workplace to be a healthy and happy environment by providing support to employees who are feeling stressed, perhaps due to the workload, and helping them to thrive.

 Hiring the wrong person for the job will not only affect the company, but it can impact the employee too – so it’s important to choose a candidate who is a great fit for the role, not just to fill the position quickly.

 The perfect candidate may not be able to start immediately.
 You need to be patient instead of hiring a candidate who may not have as many of the desired qualities but can start straight away.

 You may soon find that the latter’s inability to meet all the needs impacts how happy they are in the position.
 In turn, unhappy employees will look elsewhere for a job or company that they feel is a better fit – as a result, the hiring process will start all over again.

 To prevent hiring the wrong person, it’s crucial to not rush into any decisions.
 Choosing the first qualified candidate to fill the role could prevent you from finding someone who is much better suited, so it can help your organisation to interview every candidate and assess their strengths after.